lducas/mBKZ/README.md

 Artifact for the paper _Predicting Module-Lattice Reduction_ by Léo Ducas, Lynn Engelberts and Paola de Perthuis.

-Pre-pre-print included on this repository (`mBKZ_paper.pdf`).
-Pre-print soon available on IACR eprint archive.
+This paper is accepted for publication in ASIACRYPT 2025.
+The full version is available on the IACR Cryptology ePrint Archive: https://eprint.iacr.org/2025/1904.
 Slides presenting this work may be found in the `slides/` directory.

 ## Integrated artifacts